DEFRA/hapi-govuk-journey-map/README.md

 const nextRoute = getNextRoute(request)
 ```

 ### Module options

 When reusing a module it is desirable to be able to pass options to it.
-For example, a file upload screen could have be a filetype string and a list of allowed file extensions passed to it, allowing it to be reused for different types of file.
+For example, a file upload screen could have a filetype string and a list of allowed file extensions passed to it, allowing it to be reused for different types of file.
 These options are passed in the following way:

 ```yaml
 site-plan-upload: